Select Page

-MLSs with well-documented business rules can move to a new MLS system, add additional front-ends, or integrate other software that also requires use of business rules with a lot less friction and do so much more swiftly than MLSs that do not.
-That was a big motivation behind a large number of volunteers within the RESO Research and Development Workgroup who spearheaded a two-year effort to create a new best practices reference manual termed Real Estate Business Rules, or REBR, on how an MLS can expose their technical business rules in an English manner.
+MLSs with well-documented business rules can move to a new MLS system, add additional front-ends or integrate other software that also requires use of business rules with a lot less friction and do so much more swiftly than MLSs that do not.
+That was a big motivation behind a RESO Research & Development Workgroup initiative to create a best practices reference manual termed Real Estate Business Rules (REBR) on how an MLS can expose their technical business rules in an English manner.

-The idea behind creating a best practices method for real estate business rules is terrific: smoother conversions, more software choice, and enhanced competition and innovation.
+The idea behind creating a best practices method for real estate business rules includes smoother conversions, more software choice, and enhanced competition and innovation.
 The practicality is that it’s a tough area to make changes, because legacy systems abound and many applications operate in silos.
-Often vendors dictate what companies rely on for business rules and turn to a particular Business Rules Engine (BRE) technology for an easy answer.
+Vendors often dictate what companies rely on for business rules and turn to a particular Business Rules Engine (BRE) technology for an easy answer.

-We end up with rules written embedded in software that is written in “computerese” and so the business stakeholders have no idea what the rules really say and, sometimes, it can be painful or nearly impossible for the rules to be changed as a result.
+We end up with rules embedded in software that are written in “computerese” where business stakeholders have no idea what the rules really say and which can sometimes be painful or nearly impossible to change as a result.
 The irony is that the very people who make and are responsible for the rules often do not have insight into what has been implemented in terms of the business rules in the software their members or agents are using.

 Rules in Plain English

-That’s why about a dozen RESO R&D Workgroup volunteers, including a lot of extra time and energy invested by Matt Cohen of Clareity, Susie Cass of RPR, Greg Moore of RMLS and Amod Singhal of Vigyan, Inc., labored to create a new document to help with this effort.
+About a dozen RESO R&D Workgroup volunteers, including Matt Cohen of Clareity, Susie Cass of RPR, Greg Moore of RMLS and Amod Singhal of Vigyan, created a new document to help with this effort.

 Supporting Agents and Promoting Choice